brianpzaide/devops-exercises/README.md

 * Ansible
 * Terraform

+[!NOTE]
+For the exercises:
+* I opted for K3s instead of Minikube for this exercise due to its lightweight and resource-efficient nature, among its numerous other advantages.
+* I have not tested my terraform file (ie actually creating AWS EC2 instance), All the exercises were done on two (master and slave) virtual boxes with vagrant.

 ## Description (reproducing the description here solely for the sake of convenience.)
 ### Exercise: Infrastructure as Code
 #### Objective